Mandatory EU Safety Testing: Stability Testing

 The purpose of stability testing is to ensure that the cosmetic product maintains its intended physical, chemical and microbiological quality, as well as functionality and aesthetics when stored under appropriate conditions.

-Due to the different nature of each cosmetic product, no mandatory Stability Test was established.
-Each manufacturer given its knowledge on the formulation and the product intended use, may draft and argue the best suited conditions to evaluate the stability of the product.
-The elements to be considered when drafting the protocol of a stability test:
+Due to the different nature of each cosmetic product, no exclusive Stability Test protocol was established.
+Each manufacturer based on its knowledge on the formulation and the product intended use, may draft and argue the best suited conditions to evaluate the stability of the product.
+The elements to be considered when drafting the protocol of a stability test are:

 - Identify the conditions that will “accelerate and predict” the effects of normal conditions of storage and use.
 Where relevant, consider stresses, including temperature that will enable assessment of product integrity under anticipated product exposure conditions.

 - Consider evaluation of critical aesthetic properties such as color, fragrance, texture, and flow, particularly after exposure to conditions designed to stress each specific property.

 - Consider variations in the process conditions.